uyen-lk/RECAP/README.md

 ## 📝 6.
 Citing Our Work

-If you find our codebase and dataset beneficial, please cite our work:
+If you find our codebase beneficial, please cite our work:
 ```
 ```